UTOPIA BEACH RESTAURANT

 Delicious seafood in a wonderfully secluded setting.

-When I heard that my favourite Ibiza beach restaurant might not be around this summer I was devastated.
-There were talks about someone (with a lot of cash obviously) opening a beachclub here.
-Oh, please no!
-Please don’t replace a charismatic, charming restaurant with another soulless beachclub.
-If that happens I’ll leave.
-But I am so relieved that Utopia and the chiringuito on the island opposite won their case, at least for now...
+When I heard that my favourite local beach restaurant might not be around this summer I was devastated.
+There were talks about someone opening a beachclub here.
+A beachclub!!
+Oh, please no. Please don’t replace a charismatic, charming restaurant with another soulless club setting.
+We need those authentic vibes on the island, and I am so relieved that Utopia and the chiringuito on the island opposite won their case, at least for now...

-The restaurant is simple but stylish and lovingly decorated.
+The restaurant is simple but tasteful and lovingly decorated.
 The music they play is subtle and chilled.
 You can rent comfy wooden sunloungers and parasols if you’re planning to stay the whole day.

 Authentic, really delicious food.

-If you like seafood as much as I do you will love Utopia.
+If you like seafood as much as I do, you will love Utopia.
 It’s nothing fancy, just simple Spanish cooking with real flavour.
 Their produce is fresh and locally sourced.
-The fish dishes, prepared on a massive outdoor grill, are the tastiest I have had on this island so far.
+The fish dishes, prepared on a massive outdoor grill, are the tastiest I have had on the island so far.

 Unlike some other beach restaurants they don’t serve your seafood with a terribly boring salad or soggy vegetables.
-Instead you get super tasty grilled veggies - zucchini, aubergine, potatoe, peppers etc. These alone satisfy my fussy tastebuds.
+Instead you get super tasty grilled veggies.
+Zucchini, aubergine, potatoe, peppers etc, all deliciously prepared.
+These alone satisfy my fussy tastebuds.

 Service is super friendly, sometimes a little chaotic, but to me it just adds to Utopia’s charme.